 Shanghai Hongqiao International Airport Guide (SHA)

-Shanghai Hongqiao International Airport is Shanghai’s second busiest airport and the city’s main hub for domestic flights – although it does also operate a number of international routes.
-Our Shanghai Hongqiao International Airport guide provides information on terminal services, airport transportation and accommodation options nearby.
+Shanghai Hongqiao International Airport is Shanghai’s second busiest airport and the city’s main hub for domestic flights, though it does also operate a number of international routes.
+Our Shanghai Hongqiao International Airport guide provides information on terminal services, public transport access and recommended accommodation options nearby.

-An extension to the city's Maglev system is proposed, which would provide a direct connection with Pudong airport about 55km (33 miles) away in about 15 minutes.
+An extension to the city's Maglev train system is proposed, which would provide a direct connection with Pudong airport, about 55km (33 miles) away, in just 15 minutes.
+However, the project has been indefinitely shelved due to protests.

-Tourist information is available by telephone (tel: (021) 2234 1147).
-All signs and intercom announcements are in English and Chinese.
+Tourist information is available by telephone (tel: +86 21 2234 1147).
+All signs and intercom announcements at the airport are in both English and Chinese.

-Rail:Metro lines 2 and 10 (tel: (021) 643 70000; www.shmetro.com) link the airport with central Shanghai.
-Line 2 also runs east to Shanghai Pudong Airport.
-The journey time to the city centre is about 35 minutes, and the fare is around ¥6.
+Rail:Metro line 2 (tel: +86 21 6437 0000; www.shmetro.com) links the airport with central Shanghai and also runs east to Shanghai Pudong Airport.
+The journey time to the city centre is roughly 35 minutes (fare: ¥6).

 Bus:Public buses run regularly to city destinations, including the city ticket office.
 Bus 941 runs to Shanghai Railway Station, bus 938 links to Pudong Yangjiadu, bus 806 operates to Zhong Shan Nan Yi, bus 807 runs to Shanghai West Railway Station, and Airport Bus 1 serves Shan Xi Lu.
 There is limited space on buses for luggage.

-Shuttle:Most major hotels run shuttle buses to/from the airport.
+Shuttle:Most major hotels provide shuttle buses to/from the airport.

 Coach:Long-distance coach services run to Suzhou, Nan Jing and Hangzhou.